ansipunk/based/README.md

 unaffected by `force_rollback` mode, as it doesn't have a connection pool either way.
 This means that PostgreSQL backend in `force_rollback` mode and SQLite backend in both modes are not guaranteed to work consistently when multiple sessions are used in parallel.

-Adding a lock might solve this problem with variable performance impact.
+For this problem `based` uses async locks on sessions in `force_rollback` mode.
+Locks can be used in default mode as well with `use_lock` flag during database initialization, however, it will only have effect if the database of your choice is SQLite, as in other cases isolation of sessions will be guaranteed by using separate connections for each session.

 ## Design choices